RockkLee/-nestjs-demo/README.md

 export class UserModule {}
 ```
 - In the current structure, I'm not sure why the infra sub-module can use type-aliases to map the imported paths but the app sub-module can't.
+    - The difference might be caused by the infra module using `nest build` and the app module using `tsc` for compiling.
     - The chart below demonstrates the issue.
 ```
             ----------------------------------------------------------